rudsonalves/trainers_stopwatch/README.md

   - New styles have been added to `AppFontStyle` to support diverse UI requirements.

 - **Manager Updates**:
-  - Standardized error messages within `AthleteManager`.
+  - Standardized error messages within `UserManager`.
   - Launched `HistoryManager` to oversee training history models.
-  - Introduced `TrainingManager` to manage athlete training models.
+  - Introduced `TrainingManager` to manage user training models.

 - **Model Enhancements**:
   - `TrainingModel` now includes attributes to store the lengths of splits and laps, adding detailed tracking capabilities.